 At up to ½ inch long, carpenter ants are among the largest ants in the country.
-In Ohio, black carpenter ants are the most common variety.
+In Cincinnati, black carpenter ants are the most common variety.
 They nest in wood and use their jaws to hollow out tunnels and galleries, and over time, they can cause significant damage to wood.
 Thanks to these strong jaws, they can also give people a painful bite.

 Pavement ants are small at around 1⁄16 inch long.
 Their coloring can range from light brown to black.
 Usually, pavement ants nest outdoors, and can be found living underneath sidewalks, patios, and driveways.
 They often enter homes to look for food and can become serious nuisances in kitchens.

 These ants get their name from their jet-black coloring and very small size.
 They’re only 1⁄16 inch long.
 Since these ants eat meats, fruits, vegetables, sweets, and grease, they’re frequent visitors to kitchens.
 Wall voids, woodwork, piles of lumber, and rotting logs are common nesting sites for these pests.